BUILT FOR HYBRID ENTERPRISE INFRASTRUCTURE

 Early NAC implementations focused on 802.1X authentication and RADIUS-based access decisions at the switch port level.

-While effective for basic access validation, this model assumes static environments and isolated enforcement.
+While this model is effective for basic access validation, it primarily assumes static environments and isolated enforcement.
+However, modern enterprise infrastructures are highly dynamic; therefore, this limitation can lead to significant security gaps.

 In hybrid infrastructures, identity must persist beyond the edge.